-The Florida State Plan for Aging, 2022-2025, is hereby submitted by the State of Florida for the period of for the period of October 1, 2021, through September 30, 2025, to the Assistant Secretary for Aging of the U.S. Department of Health and Human Services.
+The Florida State Plan for Aging, 2022-2025, is hereby submitted by the State of Florida for the period of October 1, 2021, through September 30, 2025, to the Assistant Secretary for Aging of the U.S. Department of Health and Human Services.
 This plan includes assurances that it will be implemented under the provisions of the Older Americans Act of 1965, as amended, by the Florida Department of Elder Affairs, the State Unit on Aging, during the period identified.
 The state agency named above has been given the authority to develop and administer the Florida State Plan on Aging in accordance with all requirements of the Act.
-The Florida and constitutes authorization to proceed upon approval of the Plan by the U.S. Department of Health and Human Services Assistant Secretary for Aging.
+The Florida State Plan on Aging is hereby approved by the Governor of the State of Florida and constitutes authorization to proceed upon approval of the Plan by the U.S. Department of Health and Human Services Assistant Secretary for Aging.
 The Florida State Plan on Aging here with submitted has been developed in accordance with all federal statutory and regulatory requirements.